 Informed Food Choices Are Part of a Healthy Democracy

 Eating is an intimate, personal act, and we make food choices based on many factors, namely our religious or cultural backgrounds, our ethical and environmental concerns, or simply our personal tastes.
 A technology that fundamentally changes the makeup of what we eat is worthy of discussion and should be a personal choice.

 When governments refuse to provide fundamental transparency about how our food is produced, we have to wonder whose interests are being served?
 Our governments’ failure to listen to their citizens on this issue points to the broader problem of regulatory capture, whereby our regulatory institutions and governments, which should act in the public interest, instead, advance the commercial interests of the industries whose products they are in charge of regulating.
 Sadly, this phenomenon is not limited to the agribusiness industry.
 It is endemic across the corporate sector including the pharmaceutical, tobacco, oil and gas, aviation, and chemical industries.

-Six billion pounds of pesticides are sprayed each year across the globe.
-Our farmland is now 48 times more toxic than it was 25 years ago.
+Three billion kilograms of pesticides are sprayed each year across the globe. our farmland is now 48 times more toxic than it was 25 years ago.

 Corporate Interests Should Not Come First